Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Nonlocal pseudosymmetries and B acklund transformations

 \subsection{Examples}

-In this subsection, we will analyze several examples of equations with two independent variables for which, starting from a ZCR, it is possible to determine pseudosymmetries and subsequently ABT and BT, following the procedure described above.
-Moreover, in the last example, we will use a $2$-pseudosymmetry to determine an ABT of the Tzitzeica equation.
+In this subsection, we will analyze several examples of equations with two independent variables for which, starting from a ZCR, it is possible to determine pseudosymmetries and subsequently B\"{a}cklund transformations, following the procedure described above.
+Moreover, in the last example, we derive an auto-B\"{a}cklund transformation of the Tzitzeica equation by using a $2$-pseudosymmetry.
+Taken together, these examples describe not only the degree of generality of the method, but demonstrate also its practical applicability.
+Throughout this section $x_{1}=x$ and $x_{2}=t$.